Plimptonville station: MBTA era

 The 1964-formed MBTA began subsidizing service on the route on April 24, 1966; it became the Franklin Line of the MBTA Commuter Rail system.
 The station had become less important under public ownership due to its lack of parking, rural location, and proximity to the well-used Walpole station.
 Additionally, the station was in the middle of a single-track section of the line, severely limiting the number of trains that can stop.
 The MBTA closed the stop on February 1, 1981 due to budget cuts, but soon reopened it due to protests by riders.
 The single round-trip served a small but dedicated contingent of riders.
 A planned project to double-track the line through the station was announced in November 2019.
+As of November 2024, design work for that phase is expected to be completed in 2025.

 The station was closed again on January 23, 2021 as part of the MBTA's "Forging Ahead" initiative, due to low ridership, operational impacts, and availability of alternatives, in response to the COVID-19 pandemic.